Five kinds of analytical reports that can enhance a proof of concept

 1) Balanced scorecards

-A balanced scorecard (BSC) software is a type of analysis and reporting system that takes all of your company’s essential metrics into account in order to generate an overall score, which you can then work towards improving.
+What is a balanced scorecard (BSC)?
+It’s a type of analysis and reporting system that takes all of your company’s essential metrics into account in order to generate an overall score, which you can then work towards improving.

 Showing consistent progress in building up a balanced scorecard will show that your brand has a recent history of making positive strides toward common business objectives and goals.